 Barrenwort or Bishop’s Hat

-We have American Epimedium maven, Darrell Probst, to thank for this wildly popular floriferous hybrid.
-Beneath the practically peerless bicolored floral display, long-pointed spiny edged leaves with hazel-hued bridling compose a stylish dense mound.
+We have American Epimedium expert, Darrell Probst, to thank for this wildly popular floriferous hybrid.
+Beneath the practically peerless bicolored floral display, long, pointed, spiny-edged leaves with hazel-hued bridling compose a stylish dense mound.
 The 2 ft. tall, arching maroon panicles gather a splendid legion of large white-spurred blooms, embellished by rosy wine-tinted tips.
 Though ‘Domino’ is uninteresting to deer and bunnies, it promises to entice many 2-legged garden visitors.